RayW18/AI6103-Deep-Learning-Project/readme.md

    python Train_IKC.py
    ```
 ## Test
-If you want to test the data in our providing images, just run the code below.
+If you want to test the data in our providing images (we only provide one sample image in set5), just run the code below.
 If you want to test the data in other datasets, download and  change the HR_file_path and LR_file_path in the test section in main.yaml file.
 1. if you want to test on SFTMD, calculate the PSNR and SSIM with GroundTruth images, please run:
     ```
     python Test_SFTMD.py